setup

 For 29 out of the 33 precursor ions we obtained peak areas > 0 for the common CoA ester fragment ion.

-The method merge allows merging of none overlapping peakmaps.
+The method merge allows merging of non-overlapping peakmaps.

 merge(self, other)

-An example: We can merge 2 peakmaps form the list of peakmaps pms we obtained when we applied the split_by_precursor method (see above).
+An example: We can merge 2 peakmaps from the list of peakmaps pms we obtained when we applied the split_by_precursor method (see above).

 [14]: